45Drives/autotier/README.md

 Intelligently moves files between storage tiers based on frequency of use, file age, and tier fullness.

 ## What it does
 `autotier` crawls through each tier's directory and queues up files, sorted by a combination of frequency of use and age.
-It moves the oldest/least used files to the next lowest storage tier and replaces the original with a symlink to the new location until the tier usage is below the defined upper watermark.
-Conversely, it also moves the newest/most frequently used files up to higher tiers until the higher tier usage is above the lower watermark, given that the file to be moved won't overshoot the max watermark.
-This behaviour cascades across as many storage tiers as you want to define in the configuration file.
+It fills the defined tiers to their watermarked capacity, starting at the fastest tier with the highest priority files, working its way down until no files are left.
+If you do a lot of writing, set a lower watermark for the highest tier to allow for more room.
+If you do mostly reading, set a higher watermark to allow for as much use as possible out of your available top tier storage.

 ## Installation
 ```